ipspace/netlab/docs/caveats.md

 * You must build the BIRD container image with the **netlab clab build bird** command.
 * BIRD is implemented as a pure control-plane daemon running as a container with a single external interface.
 You can set the node **role** to **router** to turn a BIRD instance into a more traditional networking device with a loopback interface.
-* _netlab_ installs BIRD software in a container image or a VM running Ubuntu 24.04.
+* _netlab_ installs BIRD software in a container image running Ubuntu 24.04.
 The current version of BIRD shipping with Ubuntu 24.04 is 2.14.
 * BIRD supports a single router ID used for BGP and OSPF.
 * The VM or container running BIRD in host mode starts with static routes pointing to one of the adjacent routers (see [host routes on Linux](linux-routes)).
 After establishing routing adjacencies, BIRD copies BGP and OSPF into the kernel IP routing table.